Executioner's Cottage Salzburg: Beautiful City Hides Terror

 Sometimes our soul cries out for a simple, peaceful image that contains just enough mystery or intrigue to encourage us to wonder.

-And to dream of travel, just before the executioner’s axe falls.
+And, perhaps, one last opportunity to dream of travel, just before the executioner’s axe falls.

 Glenn Guy, Travel Photography Guru